About

 " There is salvation in no one else; for there is no other name under heaven that has been given among men by which we must be saved. " (Acts 4:12)

-He did this not while we deserved it, but while we least deserved it, while we were deserving wrath, He gave us the gift of grace.
-He loved us in the greatest way possible while we were most unfit for it; we are fit for great wrath as sinners, but God gave us the gift of new life; for He knows our transgressions, even while they are hidden, yet Jesus died for us openly, and that, to free us from our hidden sins; the sins that we are ashamed of, Christ bore, and He is not ashamed to call us His brethren.
-Nothing is hidden from God's sight; and He, although seeing our hidden faults, sent His Son into the world to reveal the message of His grace, which is to be received through faith, and faith in the Message of the Son of God who loved us.
-No-one knows the totality of our sins or even our thoughts, but God knows; yet He did not smite us for the greatness of our sins that we deserve.
-No, but He smote His beloved Son, as the Rock in the wilderness (Exodus 17:6) to bring forth living water to everyone who believes; for the punishing of Him brings forth peace with God, our Father.
-He being pure became dirty to make us clean; He takes away the sin of the world by bearing it upon Himself; as John, the Baptist, testified,
+He died for us while we least deserved it, while we were deserving wrath, He gave us the gift of grace.
+He loved us in the greatest way possible while we were most unfit for it; we were fit for great wrath as sinners, but God gave us the gift of new life; for He knows our transgressions, even while they are hidden, yet Jesus died for us openly, and that, to free us from hidden sins; the sins that we are ashamed of, Christ bore, and He is not ashamed to call us "brethren".
+Nothing is hidden from God's sight; and He, although seeing our hidden faults, sent His Son into the world to make known the mystery of His grace, received through faith, faith in the Message of the Son of God who loved us.
+No-one knows the totality of our sins, or the totality of our thoughts - God knows - yet He did not smite us for the greatness of our sins that we deserve.
+No, but as the Rock in the wilderness (Exodus 17:6), He smote His Son to bring forth living water to everyone who believes; for the punishing of Him pacifies God's wrath, as water is to fire, and brings forth peace with God.
+And He made us to pass through the water of purification that we would be cleansed.
+For Christ is pure water - He was made dirty to make us clean.
+And this indescribable gift is available to all men, Jews and Gentiles; as it is written,

-For He made us to pass through the water of purification that we would be cleansed.
-And after three days were spent, God raised Him from the dead, for it was impossible for death to hold Him - He was raised for our justification; “For if while we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.”
-(Romans 5:10).
+For after three days were spent, God raised Christ from the dead, for it was impossible for death to hold Him - He was raised for our justification.
+So "if while we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.”
+(Romans 5:10)

 "Truly I say to you, I have not found such great faith with anyone in Israel."
 (Matthew 8:6-10)